DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/14 UFOs in the Private Sector - Battelle Memorial Institute.md

 Gerb
 Meet [[Battelle Memorial Institute]], a private, nonprofit applied sciences and technology development company whose mission is to quote "deliver scientific discovery and applied research that makes the world a better place to live."

-This private nonprofit has a prolific list of USG contracted work, including classified [[Secure Access Program (SAP)|SAP]]s.
+This private nonprofit has a prolific list of USG contracted work, including classified [[Special Access Program (SAP)|SAP]]s.
 Battelle has a storied history in the technological development of our U.S. society, including research into the fabrication of uranium for the [[Manhattan Project]] from '39 to '52.

 00;00;31;19 - 00;01;03;11
 Gerb